marsctx/Azure-ELK-Deployment/README.md

 - 10.0.0.6
 - 10.0.0.7

-The Beats installed on the web servers allow us to collect the following information:
+The following Beats were installed on the web servers were installed using playbooks and configuration files similar to the ELK server.
+Short descriptions of the Beats and information collected to send to the ELK server are detailed below.

 ### Filebeat